 - Official transcript of USMLE or COMLEX scores

-Our program is accredited for 38 positions.
+The Pathology Residency Program is accredited for 38 positions.
 We usually accept up to eight AP/CP, AP3, or AP/NP residents, and up to two CP residents each year.
 Please note that the CP3 program has a separate NRMP match number from the AP/CP, AP3, and AP/NP programs.

 Completed applications must be received no later than December 1.
-Applicants selected for an interview will be contacted by the department to arrange for a mutually suitable time.
+Applicants selected for an interview will be contacted by the Department to arrange for a mutually suitable time.
 Interviews typically begin in late October and are completed by late January.

 International Medical Graduates